AguaClara/Textbook/Introduction/Introduction.rst

 Why does flocculation precede sedimentation?
 Which process removes the largest quantity of contaminants?

-Clarification is the process of particles ‘falling’ because they have a higher density then the water, and its governing equation is:
+Sedimentation is the process of particles ‘falling’ because they have a higher density then the water, and its governing equation is:

 .. math::
   :label: eq_laminar_terminal_velocity